Expert Fitness Tips & Science

 • Time Management: It’s often easier to roll out of bed and start moving immediately.

 The Verdict: If you enjoy it, do it.
 But don't force yourself through a grueling fasted session if you feel weak or lightheaded.
-A small pre-workout snack might actually give you the energy to train harder, burning more calories in the long run.

 High Protein Nutrition